Title: Address at the One Hundred and Fiftieth Anniversary of Phillips Academy

 Date: May 19, 1928

 Location: Andover, MA

-Context: For the one-hundred-and-fifty year anniversary of Phillips Academy
+Context: For the one-hundred-and-fiftieth year anniversary of Phillips Academy

 My Fellow Citizens: